Dynamically Sacrificing Accuracy for Reduced Computation: Cascaded Inference Based on Softmax Confidence: Discussion and future work

 \section{Discussion and future work}

-As a further research, cascading can be applied to RNNs~\cite{bengio2015conditional} or alternatively, the impact of depth of feedforward DNNs on the confidence estimation can be investigated.
+As further research, cascading can be applied to RNNs or alternatively, the impact of depth of feed-forward DNNs on the confidence estimation can be investigated.
 A gap between the allowed accuracy degradation ($\epsilon$) and the actual test accuracy degradation was especially evident in the \cfoh dataset.
-We believe that if one determines the thresholds with respect to a validation set, rather than the training set, this gap will be reduced.

-From a digital hardware point of view, we see two interesting directions to investigate in the context of cascaded inference.
-First, the impact on cache memory performance can be observed as a function of the confidence threshold adjustment.
-Second, an innovative hardware architecture can be proposed to support cascaded inference and to provide high throughput via allocation of resources to each component DNN and taking advantage of the locality at each component.
+This gap can be bridged by performing softmax-calibration, which can serve as a practical extension of our study.